perplorm/perplorm.github.io/documentation/03-basic-crud.markdown

 The column names used in the `setXXX()` methods correspond to the column name in the table.
 For example: column `id` will generate `setId()`.
 If your column name includes underscores these are removed and the following letter is capitalised, for example column `first_name` will generate `setFirstName()`.
 Lastly, you can define the `phpName` attribute of the `<column>` tag in your schema, however this is rare.

 > [!TIP]
-> **Tip** Be sure that your column names avoid any reserved words for your database.
+> Be sure that your column names avoid any reserved words for your database.

 In the background, the call to `save()` results in the following SQL being executed on the database: